 - Ability to Transfer to a Travel Agent – Even if you book directly through Disney, you can still transfer your booking to a travel agent within 30 days of booking.
 This will allow the travel agent to find you any additional savings or discounts prior to your vacation.

 - Can Be More Expensive – With convenience can sometimes come cost.
-Booking directly through Disney tends to be the most expensive way to book a Disney World vacation which isn’t ideal if you are on a budget.
+Booking directly through Disney tends to be the most expensive way to book a Disney World vacation which isn’t ideal if you are doing Disney on a budget.